 Hands-Off Table

-A responsibility table shows which team owns a component, who supports it, and who gets called during an incident.
+At three in the morning you should not have to guess who to wake.
+A responsibility table records which team owns a component, who supports it, and who gets called during an incident.

 Applying it in system design interviews